Social Anxiety Disorder

 The best way to find out whether or not you have Social Anxiety Disorder is by meeting one-on-one with a mental health professional (i.e. a therapist or a psychiatrist).
 Short of that, you can still get a good idea about the diagnosis from the DSM-V and various online scales.

-The DSM-V (short for Diagnostic and Statistical Manual, version 5) contains the criteria that psychiatrists such as myself use to make a diagnosis.
+The DSM-V (short for Diagnostic and Statistical Manual, version 5) contains the criteria that psychiatrists such as myself use to make a diagnosis of Social Anxiety Disorder.
 The criteria attempt to be objective and clear-cut, but, in practice, we have to use a lot of judgment to decide whether or not a patient meets each of the criteria.
 The DSM-V criteria are copyright protected, but if you google “DSM-V Social Anxiety Disorder” you will find similar criteria on-line and also on-line scales (such as the Liebowitz Social Anxiety Scale) to assist you.

 What are the treatments for Social Anxiety Disorder?

-Generally speaking, psychotherapy and medications are the most effective treatments for Social Anxiety Disorder.
-Doing both together is usually the most effective, but either one can work alone.
+Generally speaking, psychotherapy and medications are the most effective treatments for managing anxiety disorders, including Social Anxiety.
+Combining both approaches is usually the most effective, though either method can work alone.

-Medications are also highly effective for Social Anxiety Disorder (the more so when they are combined with Cognitive Behavioral Therapy).
-The best way to learn about medication options, and whether or not they are right for you, is to have a one-on-one evaluation with a qualified medical professional (such as your primary medical doctor and/or a psychiatrist).
+Medications are also highly effective for Social Anxiety Disorder (more so when they are combined with Cognitive Behavioral Therapy).
+The best way to learn about medication options and whether or not they are right for you is through a one-on-one evaluation with a qualified medical professional such as a psychiatrist.